Car Won’t Start But The Radio And Lights Work? Here’s Why And How To Fix

 Your car won’t start, but the radio and lights work – what could be the problem?
 Well, it depends on whether you hear:

-Feel free to scroll down the page to the section relevant to you.
+Feel free to scroll down the page to the segment pertinent to you.

 If You Hear… Nothing At All

-So, your lights come on, the radio works, but your car won’t start, and you hear nothing.
-This means neither the starter motor is receiving electricity.
-Thus, it represents an issue with the starting ignition system.
+So, your lights come on, the radio operates, but your car won’t start, and you hear nothing.
+This means neither the starter motor is receiving power.
+Thus, it suggests an issue with the starting ignition system.

 The battery, the starter solenoid, or the ignition switch could be the cause.
-Another item to examine is the immobilizer.
+Another element to examine is the immobilizer.

 Starter Solenoid

 When the electromagnet in the starter receives power from the battery, the current passes through the coil.
-This creates a magnetic field, attracting the solenoid.
+This generates a magnetic field, attracting the solenoid.

 It moves, completing the circuit by connecting two terminals across itself.
-The solenoid is attached to the pinion gear, causing it to jut out.
+The solenoid is affixed to the pinion gear, causing it to extend out.

 If the starter solenoid isn’t working, you won’t hear a click, and no power will go to the motor.
 There’ll be no sound at all.